On 4 July 2018, the Board of genedrive plc decided to apply The QCA Corporate Governance Code (2018 edition) (the QCA

 The Board should be supported by committees (e.g. audit, remuneration, nomination) that have the necessary skills and knowledge to discharge their duties and responsibilities effectively.

 Directors must commit the time necessary to fulfill their roles.

-- The Board of Directors is formed of seven Directors.
-Two members of the Board are executive directors and five are non-executive directors, one of whom is the Chairman.
+- The Board of Directors is formed of five Directors.
+Two members of the Board are executive directors and three are non-executive directors, one of whom is the Chairman.
 Up to date biographies of the Board can be found at http://www.genedriveplc.com/genedrive-at-a-glance/directors.php

 - There is a clear division of responsibilities between the Chairman and the Chief Executive.
 Each role has its own formal written description of specific responsibilities.